stapl-dsl/stapl-core/README.md

 Explanation:

 * The import `stapl.core._` imports the main part of STAPL, such as the `Policy` and `Rule` classes and the implicit conversions of strings and ints to STAPL attributes.
-* The import `stapl.core.templates._` imports some commonly used policy templates, such as `defaultDeny` used in the example policy.
-If you check it out (see `package.scala` in `stapl.core.templates`), you'll see that this is actually just a `Rule` that always returns Deny.
-Be sure to check out the other templates and remember that you can define your own templates as well!
 * The `BasicPolicy` class is a convenience class that avoids some boiler-plate code in your own policies.
 For example, by extending it, you automatically have `subject`, `resource`, `action` and `environment` declared in your scope.
 * `subject.roles = ListAttribute(String)` declares that subjects have an attribute called `Roles`, that is is multi-valued and that is is of the type `String`.
 After this declaration, you can use `subject.roles` in your policies.
 * The policy itself is as explained above.
 As you can see, it's a simple policy that only applies to the action `view`, permits physicians using the `role` attribute and denies all other subjects.